Location

 Transportation Routes

-Connecting Zanzibar’s Passenger and RoRo Ferry Terminal to Tanga, Pemba, and Dar es Salaam would be a positive development benefitting both Zanzibar and the broader East African region
+Connecting Zanzibar’s Passenger and RoRo Ferry Terminal to Tanga, Pemba, and Dar es Salaam would be a positive development benefitting both Zanzibar and the broader East African region.

-• A major port city in Tanzania, located on the mainland coast.
+A major port city in Tanzania, Tanga is located on the mainland coast.
 Connecting the Zanzibar Passenger and RoRo Ferry Terminal to Tanga would provide a direct link between the island and the mainland, making it easier and more convenient for people and goods to travel between the two.
 This would boost trade and economic activity, and reduce travel time and costs for passengers.